 I am an Assistant Professor in the School of Computer Science at McGill University, where I lead the Data-Intensive Storage and Computer Systems Laboratory (DISCS Lab).
-My current focus is on storage and persistent memory technologies, with an emphasis on the way we manage large-scale data for emerging workloads in Data Science and the Internet of Things.
+My current focus is on storage and persistent memory technologies, with an emphasis on the way we manage large-scale data for emerging workloads in Data Science, Machine Learning, and Edge Computing.

 I completed my PhD in Computer Science at the University of Sydney in 2020, advised by Prof. Willy Zwaenepoel.
 My dissertation research was on the design and implementation of efficient key-value stores for future hardware and performance requirements.
 My PhD was generously supported by The University of Sydney Faculty of Engineering and IT Dean's Postgraduate Research Scholarship and by the EPFL Fellowship for Doctoral Studies.
 I have earned my Bachelors and Masters degrees in Computer Science from EPFL.